Cross-breed Molly in agony after she ate chicken bone

 Emma Panter, principal nurse manager at Vets Now in Lincoln, said cooked chicken bones are a common cause of injuries in dogs.

 She added: “There are lots of human foods that are bad for dogs but cooked chicken is particularly dangerous because the bones can splinter and puncture the digestive tract.

 “Molly’s case was very unfortunate but it shows why people should be careful when discarding food like this.”

-The Vets Now clinic in Lincoln — where Molly received treatment — is one of 58 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.
+The Vets Now clinic in Lincoln — where Molly received treatment — is one of more than 60 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.

 All of Vets Now’s out-of-hours clinics and 24/7 hospitals have a vet and vet nurse on site at all times.